kristen-chua/academic-website/index.md

 menuorder: 1
 ---

 I am a M.S.
-Informatics graduate student at San Jose State University and a library assistant working with electronic resources at the UCLA Library.
-My current interests include learning more about digital asset management, data integration systems, and internet of things systems.
-My current research at SJSU is on voice-based conversational search methods and explores the evaluation of these methods when applied to closed-domain interactions between human-agent pairs.
+Informatics graduate student at San Jose State University and an Information Services Analyst at the California Digital Library.
+My interests include  supporting information-seeking users, digital asset management, and data engineering.
+My research at SJSU is on voice-based conversational search methods and explores the evaluation of these methods when applied to closed-domain interactions between human-agent pairs.

-Updating this site periodically as I learn more about HTML/CSS, and GitHub.
+I update this site periodically as time allows.

 ## Current Interests and Projects:

-- Acquisitions
+- Digital Libraries
 - Electronic resources
 - Informatics
 - Conversational Search Systems